py2ai/py2ai.github.io/_posts/2023-02-12-NP-problems-in-Python.md

 ---
+description: Hello friends!
+Lets first talk about NP problems and then get to the coding part.
+featured-img: 26072022-python-logo
+keywords: NP problems, Traveling Salesman Problem, Knapsack Problem, SAT Problem
 layout: post
+mathjax: true
+tags:
+- NP problems
+- computational theory
+- algorithms
 title: What are NP problems
-mathjax: true
-featured-img: 26072022-python-logo
-description:  Can we solve NP problems?
-tags: [NP problems, computational theory, algorithms]
-keywords: NP problems, Traveling Salesman Problem, Knapsack Problem, SAT Problem
 ---

 Hello friends!
 Lets first talk about NP problems and then get to the coding part.